prakharDvedi/prakharDvedi/README.md

 ## 🧩 What I Care About

-- Writing simple, readable code before clever abstractions
+- Writing simple, readable code
-- Understanding systems, not just frameworks
+- Understanding systems
-- Learning fast by building, breaking, and fixing
+- Building things that are fun and useful to me.

 If something here aligns with what you’re building, feel free to reach out.